zompimalakae/termux-monet/README.md

 ## Special Thanks

 - Thanks for [Módulos.tk](https://t.me/moduloyappstk) for sharing and supporting the project!
-- Thanks for [Termux](https://github.com/termux/termux-app) for creating this incredible project!
+- Thanks for [Termux](https://github.com/termux/termux-app) for creating this incredible app!

 ***